 Stuffed Mini Peppers with Beef Rice is my kid's favorite Stuffed Peppers Recipe.
 They are filled with a flavorful mixture of fluffy rice and delicious beef, then oven-cooked until tender perfection.
 Top with cheese for melty perfection or sour cream for extra creaminess.

 Parboil the rice - add the rice, broth and salt to a medium sized saucepot, cover with lid and bring to a boil.

 Wash the baby peppers with a brush under running water.
 Next, trim off the tops with the stems and hallow out the inside from the membranes and seeds.

 Combine the filling: To the bowl with rice add the sauteed vegetables, ground beef, parsley, salt, black pepper, and paprika.
-Stir.
+Stir until combined.

 Make the cooking liquid: Dissolve the salt in the broth and bring it to a boil to speed up cooking.
 Pour the seasoned broth around the peppers until it comes halfway to the peppers.
 Cover the baking dish with foil and bake at 350F° for about 45 minutes or until the rice and peppers are soft.

 Heat a couple of tablespoons of oil in a skillet.
-Add the diced onions and saute over medium heat until slightly browned, about 5 minutes.
+Add the diced onions and saute over medium heat until slightly browned, stirring often (~about 5-10 minutes).

 Next, add the carrots and saute another 5 minutes with the lid on.
 Follow by adding the tomatoes, wine and garlic and cook/simmer with the lid on until the tomatoes are almost puree-like, about 10 minutes.

 Lastly, turn the heat down to low, add 1 cup of sour cream and bring the mixture to a gentle simmer.
 If the mixture thickened too much, add cream or broth to thin.
 If it got too thin, continue cooking until it reduces.
 Finish by seasoning with salt and pepper, to taste.

 Add 6-7 baby bell peppers to a bowl, then top with the creamy tomato sauce mixture or some sour cream.
 Finish with a sprinkling of chopped parsley.

 Substitute for beef-